Handwashing for life

 Medical authorities are clear: washing our hands thoroughly and frequently with soap – or using sanitiser where soap and water are not available – is one of the most effective ways to help prevent the spread of the coronavirus.
 Lifebuoy was the first handwashing brand to prove 99.9% effectiveness against Covid-19.

-In only 72 hours, we put out public service announcements following public health guidelines to raise awareness of handwashing with soap as a key measure to stay protected.
+At the start of the pandemic in early 2020, we put out public service announcements following public health guidelines in 17 countries to raise awareness of handwashing with soap as a key measure to stay protected.
 Our message was clear: wash your hands with soap, not just Lifebuoy, but any soap, even that of our competitors.
-We did this in more than 17 countries, reaching over a billion households.
-And we continue to amplify this message wherever, and whenever, we can.
+We reached over a billion households – and we continue to amplify this message wherever, and whenever, we can.
+In 2021 for example, our It’s in Your Hands campaign emphasised the need for handwashing alongside social distancing, mask-wearing and vaccination.

-When news of the Covid-19 outbreak first came out, we immediately started working out how we could ramp up production of hand sanitisers.
+When news of the Covid-19 outbreak first emerged, we immediately started working out how we could ramp up production of hand sanitisers.

-In March 2020, we announced that Unilever would provide free soap, sanitiser and other products to the value of €100 million.
+In March 2020, we announced that Unilever would provide free soap, sanitiser and other products to the value of €100 million to support communities in the face of Covid-19.
+Lifebuoy soap played a key part in this effort.

-Lifebuoy is supporting Unilever’s £100 million programme in partnership with the UK’s Foreign, Commonwealth and Development Office – the Hygiene & Behaviour Change Coalition – to tackle the spread of coronavirus.
+Lifebuoy also supported Unilever’s £100 million programme in partnership with the UK’s Foreign, Commonwealth and Development Office – the Hygiene & Behaviour Change Coalition – a rapid response initiative to tackle the spread of coronavirus.

-The Coalition includes 21 non-governmental organisation (NGO) delivery partners operating across 37 countries.
-NGO partners draw on the hygiene behaviour change expertise of brands, including Lifebuoy and Domestos.
-Through on-ground programmes, access to essential hygiene products and public health messaging, the Coalition set out to reach 1 billion people worldwide, which it achieved in 2021.
-Over 500,000 handwashing stations have been installed; more 140,000 community health workers and teachers have been trained to deliver information on the importance of correct hygiene practice; and over 75 million Unilever hygiene products have been donated and distributed in more than 60 countries.
+The Coalition included 21 non-governmental organisation (NGO) delivery partners operating across 38 countries.
+Partners drew on the hygiene behaviour change expertise of brands, including Lifebuoy and Domestos.
+Through on-ground programmes, access to essential hygiene products and public health messaging, the Coalition set out to reach 1 billion people worldwide, and in fact reached over 1.2 billion by the end of 2021.
+Over 500,000 handwashing stations were installed; more than 140,000 community health workers and teachers were trained to deliver information on the importance of correct hygiene practice; and over 78 million Unilever hygiene products were donated in more than 60 countries.

 Extending our reach

-At the heart of our approach are the long-standing, on-the-ground programmes that we run with mothers and children in schools, health clinics and community outreach programmes.
+At the heart of our approach to encouraging people to practise good hand hygiene are the long-standing, on-the-ground programmes that we run with mothers and children in schools, health clinics and community outreach programmes.

 But more and more, we’re using the power of digital technology and mass TV advertising to transform the way we reach people.
-And our partnerships with governments and NGOs enable us to have an even bigger impact and reach those most in need, playing a key role in contributing to the SDGs.
+And our partnerships with governments and NGOs enable us to have an even bigger impact and reach those most in need.

 Good hygiene habits should start at a young age